-Explanation: Enforcement - Elements of the District's enforcement program that are in the SIP, including monitoring, recordkeeping, and reporting requirements, are found in parts of 20 DCMR Chapters 1 and 5 (e.g., Section 500 includes requirements for records and reports, and § 501 includes requirements for monitoring devices).
-The provisions provide for enforcement of the emission limits and control measures identified in this document under Element A (Section 2.1, Attachment A).
+Explanation: Enforcement - The District has the authority to enforce control measures as necessary under the District of Columbia Air Pollution Control Act of 1984 (APCA) (D.C.
+Official Code § 8-101.05a through § 8-101.05g), which address: inspection and right of entry, violations, civil penalties, criminal penalties, false statements, other sanctions, orders, and administrative appeals.
+Elements of the District's enforcement program, including monitoring, recordkeeping, and reporting requirements, are approved the SIP, and found in parts of 20 DCMR Chapters 1 and 5 (e.g., Section 500 includes requirements for records and reports, and § 501 includes requirements for monitoring devices).
+These provisions provide for enforcement of the emission limits and control measures identified in this document under Element A (Section 2.1, Attachment A).